TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Experimental_Analysis/Experimental_Analysis_Report.md

 | 10–17 | _Planned experiments_ | See §12 | Pending | Pending |

 ### 13.2 Did the Project Meet Its Success Criteria?
-Of the nine success criteria that have been experimentally evaluated to date, eight are met — most of them by very wide margins (electromagnet switching is ~3,300× faster than spec, command latency is ~66× faster, flyback clamping is ~11× below the Vds limit, and processing latency, voice recognition, move validation, boot-noise rejection, and edge clamping all pass cleanly).
+Of the nine success criteria that have been experimentally evaluated to date, eight are met; most of them by very wide margins (electromagnet switching is about 3300× faster than spec, command latency is about 66× faster, flyback clamping is about 11× below the Vds limit, and processing latency, voice recognition, move validation, boot-noise rejection, and edge clamping all pass cleanly).
 The sole unmet criterion is move completion time: every trial exceeded the 5-second target, with a mean of 12.8 s and a worst case of 30 s.
 Eight additional criteria (thermal, UART reliability, collision-free rate, positional accuracy, voltage safety, EMI, safety compliance, and fault tolerance) remain to be tested.
 Based on present evidence the system's electrical, logical, and communication subsystems meet requirements, while the mechanical motion subsystem does not meet the completion-time spec and requires rework.

 ### 13.3 Discrepancies and Unmet Criteria
 - **Move Completion Time (Exp 1, Criterion #1 — FAIL):** Measured times ranged 5.58 s (shortest move) to 30.00 s (long L-shaped discard), versus a 5 s target.
-The fact that even a single-square move exceeds the spec indicates the baseline per-move overhead is already at or above the limit, which points to conservative acceleration/speed settings in the CoreXY firmware, magnet dwell time during pickup/release, and homing overhead between moves as the primary contributors rather than just path length.
+The fact that even a single-square move exceeds the spec indicates the baseline per-move overhead is already at or above the limit, which points to conservative acceleration/speed settings in the CoreXY firmware.

-### 13.4 Proposed Improvements / Next Steps
+### 13.4 Proposed Improvements
-- **Priority 1:** Retune the CoreXY firmware — increase stepper acceleration and maximum speed, reduce unnecessary homing between moves, and minimize magnet dwell time to the shortest value that still reliably couples and decouples pieces.
-Re-run Experiment 1 after each change to isolate which contributor is dominant.
+- **Priority 1:** Retune the CoreXY firmware: increase stepper acceleration and maximum speed
-- Complete the planned experiments in §12, prioritizing the thermal safety and UART reliability tests since those are the closest to being ready to execute.
-- Re-run or retroactively score Nathan's voice-recognition session so all five speakers are represented in Experiment 7.

 ### 13.5 Lessons Learned
+# TODO
 _[To be completed as a team reflection once all experiments are done — intended to cover methodology (e.g., stopwatch vs. logged timing), teamwork, and any unexpected findings that came out of the process.]_

 ---

+# BROKEN BOM
 ## 14. Component Inventory

 ### 14.1 Initial Inventory